 Appliance Product Repackaging

 Problem: A small appliance manufacturer needed to have their product repackaged in a more consumer-appealing carton to compete with a competitor’s branding.

 Solution: QCI received nearly 20,000 units and removed them from the original packaging.
-We received a flat-packed shipment of the new eye-catching packaging and quickly assembled the new cartons, transferred the polybagged appliances into the new packaging, applied glue to the carton where specified and packaged the newly repacked products into master cartons for shipment to the retailer’s distribution center.
+We received a flat-packed shipment of the new eye-catching packaging and quickly assembled the new cartons, transferred the polybagged appliances into the new packaging, applied glue to the carton where specified and packaged the newly repacked retail product rework into master cartons for shipment to the retailer’s distribution center.

 Quality Corrections & Inspections is a provider of inspection, repair and reworks services for apparel, footwear, accessories, and consumer goods.
 We proudly service importers, retailers, manufacturers, distribution centers and direct-to-consumer businesses.